Factors to Consider Before Buying in a Homeowners Association

 Review HOA Documents Thoroughly

-• Are there rules about pets, vehicles, or exterior decorations?
+- Are there limitations on pets, vehicles, short term rentals, or exterior decorations?

-• How does the HOA handle disputes and enforce rules?
+- How does the HOA board handle disputes and enforce rules?

 Ask the Right Questions